 -Con Dao’s weather is tropical all year round with temperature ranges from 82F – 99F or 28C – 37C degrees

 -Rainy Season is from May – November, Dry Season is from December – April

--During February to July, the waters around Con Dao are at their clearest for diving
+-From February to July, the waters around Con Dao are at their clearest for diving

 -From May to October, Green Turtles nest on beaches around the islands

 Book your tickets to Con Dao on 12GoAsia: